MiztahBoneZ/Pokemon-Web3/README.md

 - [x] Play-to-Earn (P2E) Mechanics
 - [x] Decentralized Marketplace for Trading Pokémon and Items
 - [ ] Leaderboards and Achievements Linked to Blockchain

+> [!NOTE]
+> As advised, other gameplay's besides round-robin gameplay are allowed.

 ## Features